notSoTechnical/ROS/README.md

 --------------------------------------------------------------------------------------------------------------
 **Camera Calibration**

-DO NOT rentering the command below if it fails for the first time.
-You would mostly likely get **ERROR:dts:Theduckiebot-interface is not running on the duckiebot**.
-The currenly solution for this error is ... reinitialize your SD card :(
+**ERROR:dts:Theduckiebot-interface is not running on the duckiebot**.

-**Don't enter** this line over and over again => $ dts duckiebot calibrate_extrinsics DUCKIEBOT_NAME

-Update: Restart the roscore in the container can solve the problem
+=> Restart the roscore in the container can solve the problem